AlmaLinux/almalinux-deploy/README.md

 1. Install Vagrant and VirtualBox.
 2. Install requirements from the requirements.txt file.
-3. Run `molecule test` in the project root.
+3. Run `molecule test --all` in the project root.

 ## License